CANopenNode/CANopenNode/doc/traceUsage.md

 to the local Object Dictionary variable.
 CANopenSocket's trace then monitors that variable.
 Text buffer is then read with the similar command as above.
-But local SDO data access from CANopenSocket itself doesn't occupy CAN bus, so large data is transfered realy fast.
+But local SDO data access from CANopenSocket itself doesn't occupy CAN bus, so large data is transferred really fast.
 Besides that, Linux machine has much more RAM to store the monitored data.
 Except timestamp is less accurate.